bob-hanson/slick-engines/README.md

 Setup New Addon

 In our case, we have wanting rock-spectrums as an external engine.
 But we can also create a generic engine and name it in the routes when we mount it. so lets do that.
+This will allow us to use 1 Engines for multiple routes.

 ```
+// in your code folder, outside your current app.

 ember addon spectrums
 cd spectrums